 If, for some reason, your SSL certificate hasn’t been installed you can check in your Bluehost portal.

 For a new site, or a site without any traffic yet, go to My Sites > Manage Site and click on the Security Tab.
 Switch the Free SSL Certificate On.
 If you have any questions you can contact Bluehost’s 24/7 support.

 Ready to start your WordPress site?

 Installing Your Free SSL Certificate With HostGator

 Every HostGator hosting plan comes with a free SSL certificate.
-All you have to do is enable it and change your WordPress settings to HTTPS.
+For a new blog, all you have to do is enable it and change your WordPress settings to HTTPS.

-If you find that all a bit techy, you can install and activate the Really Simple SSL plugin on your site.
+For an existing blog, Hostgator recommends you install and activate the Really Simple SSL plugin on your site.
 There’s a free version!